-As the next chart shows, the Core Producer Price Index is more volatile than the Core Consumer Price Index.
+As the next chart shows, the Core Producer Price Index is far more volatile than the Core Consumer Price Index.
 For example, during the last recession producers were unable to pass cost increases to the consumer.
-Likewise in 2010 the Core PPI generally rose while Core CPI generally fell.
-Since 2012, Core PPI has steadily trended downward, but since January of this year, Core PPI has dipped below Core CPI.